mariojlunam/FlaskApp/README.md

 After running the above commands the flask server must be up and running.
 Activate or install your env depends if you are in Linux or Windows.

-Activate or install your env depends if you are in Linux or Windows.

 You can also clone the repo open the folder in VSCode (if you have the python extension installed), and do the following

 - Python: Create Environment